threefoldtecharchive/tfgridclient_proxy/README.md

 ## Prerequisites

 1. A msgbusd instance must be running on the node.
 This client uses RMB (message bus) to send messages to nodes, and get the responses.
-2. A valid TwinID.
+2. A valid MNEMONICS.
-3. yggdrasil service running with a valid ip assigned to the twin on polkadot.
+3. yggdrasil service running with a valid ip assigned to the MNEMONICS on polkadot.
 4. Golang compiler > 1.13 to run the grid proxy server.

 ## Build and run

-- Start the msgbus with your twin ID
+- Start the msgbus with your MNEMONICS ID
 - Then to run `go run cmds/proxy_server/main.go`
 - To run without certificate use `go run cmds/proxy_server/main.go -no-cert`
 - To build: